QuantEcon/lecture-source-py/source/rst/arma.rst

-These spectral densities correspond to the autocovariance functions for the AR(1) process shown above
+These spectral densities correspond to the autocovariance functions for the AR(1) process shown above.

-Informally, we think of the spectral density as being large at those :math:`\omega \in [0, \pi]` at which the autocovariance function seems approximately to exhibit big damped cycles
+Informally, we think of the spectral density as being large at those :math:`\omega \in [0, \pi]` at which the autocovariance function seems approximately to exhibit big damped cycles.

-To see the idea, let's consider why, in the lower panel of the preceding figure, the spectral density for the case :math:`\phi = -0.8` is large at :math:`\omega = \pi`
+To see the idea, let's consider why, in the lower panel of the preceding figure, the spectral density for the case :math:`\phi = -0.8` is large at :math:`\omega = \pi`.

 Recall that the spectral density can be expressed as